Lead the way in Innovation, Technology & Design

 About the program

 The Bachelor of Interactive Media and Design prepares students for a fast-paced career in innovative design, technology and cutting edge interactive experiences.
 Students will be exposed to a practical skills driven curriculum nurtured through mentoring focused on creative industries standards in art, design and coding.
 Subjects are available that focus on developing skills in graphic design, website design and deployment, 3D modelling and animation, computer games and interactive experience creation, narratology, visual communication, virtual and augmented reality, critical thinking and problem solving and working with emerging technologies.
 Specialisations within the degree include Computer Games, Digital Media, Advertising, Communications and Film and Television.
+Show less

 The creative industries is a growing market, with a variety of career opportunities.
 A Bachelor of Interactive Media and Design gives students design, web, and communication skills to pursue a career in computer games, digital media, advertising, film and television, and communication.
 Graduates of this program will have conceptual and practical knowledge to enable them to enter the creative industries.
 They will have the skills to manage and advance this knowledge, identify and solve problems with creative solutions, produce new content for many purposes and demonstrate professional practice, initiative and the ability to work in dynamic and multi-disciplinary teams.
 Graduates could expect to find employment as a 2D and 3D Animator, Advertising creative, Arts Director/Visual Designer, Interface Designer, Project Designer, Multimedia Developer, Web Designer, Level Designer, Programmer, Quality Assurance Tester, Storywriter.